 - Children who are medically compromised or have special needs

 Deep sedation is sometime necessary for children unable, by either age, maturity level or medical issues to cooperate during dental treatment.
 Our practice utilizes a team of Certified Registered Nurse Anesthetists for cases where the patient will need deeper sedation.
 These highly trained CRNA’s administer anesthesia to only one patient at a time, closely monitoring vital signals as the dentist performs the dental procedures.
 The CRNA remains in the treatment room through the entire duration of the procedure.

 Our patients and their families enjoy the efficiency of IV sedation over the alternative of a in hospital based appointment, cutting out hours of hospital wait time, and arriving to a comfortable close to home familiar environment.

-Sometime a patient is unable to be sedated in an office setting and we schedule time to have the dental procedure completed at Children’s Mercy Medical Center.
-For more information about our team of Certified Registered Nurse Anesthetists please click here.
+Sometimes a patient is unable to be sedated in an office setting and we schedule time to have the dental procedure completed at a local surgical center.
+For more information about our teams of Certified Registered Nurse Anesthetists please click here or here.

-Our practice works in partnership with Children’s Mercy hospital to provide outpatient surgery for specific cases.
-Dental treatment in these cases will be performed at either the Children’s Mercy main campus or South campus operating rooms.
+Our practice works in partnership with local surgical centers to provide outpatient surgery for specific cases.

-General anesthesia will be performed under the direction of a pediatric anesthesiologist and will be offered for patients who due to their compromised medical history may be at risk to have anesthesia performed outside a hospital settling.
+General anesthesia will be performed under the direction of an anesthesiologist and will be offered for patients who due to their compromised medical history may be at risk to have anesthesia performed outside a hospital settling.